-Here, the Court has considered a number of factors in reaching its conclusion that the settlements should be granted final approval: (1) the likelihood of success on the merits weighed against the amount and form of the relief offered in the settlement; (2) the complexity, expense, and likely duration of further litigation; (3) the opinions of class counsel and class representatives; (4) the amount of discovery engaged in by the parties; (5) the reaction of absent class members; (6) the risk of fraud or collusion; and (7) the public interest.
-In re Packaged Ice, 2011 WL 717519, at \8.
-No one factor is determinative; each is discussed below.
+The Court has also considered the following other factors: the likelihood of success on the merits weighed against the amount and form of the relief offered in the settlement; the complexity, expense, and likely duration of further litigation; the opinions of class counsel and class representatives; the amount of discovery engaged in by the parties; the reaction of absent class members the risk of fraud or collusion; and the public interest.
+In re Packaged Ice, 2011 WL 717519, at 8.
+No one factor is determinative; each is discussed below, under Likelihood of Success on the Merits.